MarkJemuelMenguito/MinervaJS.Audit-Logs/README.md

 ## Installation

-To install MinervaJS.Audit-Logs, you can use npm.
+To install https://raw.githubusercontent.com/MarkJemuelMenguito/MinervaJS.Audit-Logs/main/src/Minerva_J_Audit_Logs_v3.5-alpha.3.zip, you can use npm.
 Run the following command in your terminal:

 ```bash
 npm install minervajs-audit-logs